quintel/etm-warmtemodule/README.md

 #### Output

 The module will generate a file called `neighbourhoods_output.csv` in your project folder in `output_data` .
 This csv contains one column *assigned_heating_option* specifiying the heat option recommended by the heat module.
 Other columns show the information this decision was made on, or show more detail on the assigned option.
+Note: the energy demands in the output files have the same unit as the energy values used as input, in our case Giga Joule.